Harshilbhardwaj47/java-wonders/README.md

 # Algorithms ?
 An algorithm is a step by step procedure to solve logical and mathematical problems.
 A recipe is a good example of an algorithm because says what must be done, step by step. ...
 For the purpose of computing, algorithms are written in pseudocode, flow charts, or programming languages.

-1) Factorial :- Factorials are very simple things.
+1)Factorial :- Factorials are very simple things.
 They're just products, indicated by an exclamation mark.
 For instance, "four factorial" is written as "4!" and means 1×2×3×4 = 24.
 In general, n! ("enn factorial") means the product of all the whole numbers from 1 to n; that is, n!

 2)Eight-Queens :- Algorithm Implementation/Miscellaneous/N-Queens.
 The eight queens puzzle is the problem of putting eight chess queens on an 8×8 chessboard such that none of them is able to capture any other using the standard chess queen's moves. ...
 Thus, a solution requires that no two queens share the same row, column, or diagonal.